-AWWA Benchmark, the median O&M expense per account of the 8 wastewater companies surveyed is \$367.91, including customer service costs.
+Additional support offered by Merritt Island included the "2016 American Water Works Association Benchmarking Performance Indicators for Water and Wastewater" (AWWA Benchmark) and an independent third-party contract and benchmarking review commissioned by the Florida Governmental Utility Authority (FGUA), which was issued in 2013.
+According to the AWWA Benchmark, the median O&M expense per account of the 8 wastewater companies surveyed is \$367.91, including customer service costs.
 This figure is 31.11 percent higher than the O&M expense per ERC (\$280.62) staff is recommending for Merritt Island.

 The contract and benchmarking review commissioned by FGUA was undertaken to review charges by USWSC in comparison to similar water and wastewater utilities throughout the United States.
-The FGUA study concluded that the USWSC costs on a per account basis fell within the top quartile (lower cost) of other utilities.
-While the Utility has represented that there was a flaw in the data presented in the 2013 study, staff's greater concern is the age of some of the underlying data, which can be tied to AWWA's 2011 Benchmarking Performance Indicators.
-As such, staff believes that the 2016 Benchmarking Performance Indicators are a more appropriate reference point.
+The FGUA study concluded that the USWSC costs on a per account basis fell within the top quartile (lower cost) of other utilities.22 While the Utility has represented that there was a flaw in the data presented in the 2013 study, our greater concern is the age of some of the underlying data, which can be tied to AWWA's 2011 Benchmarking Performance Indicators.
+As such, we find that the 2016 Benchmarking Performance Indicators are a more appropriate reference point.